-Such self-designated proposals are initiated by the student with the aid of the mentor or academic advisor, developed with the assistance of a professor from an appropriate field, and submitted to the Academic Council for evaluation and recommendation.
-Final action rests with the Coordinator of Academic Operations.
+Such self-designated proposals are initiated by the student with the aid of the mentor or academic advisor, developed with the assistance of a professor from an appropriate field, and submitted to the Coordinator of Academic Operations for approval.
+The Coordinator of Academic Operations will report all approved Individualized Major/Minor proposals to the Academic Council.
 If approved, a copy of the plan must be filed in the student's records by the Registrar.

-SCHOOL OF ARTS AND SCIENCE
+SCHOOL OF ARTS AND SCIENCES